maxhayne/distributed-file-system/README.md

 The *Client* offers directions on how to it is to be used when you run the 'help' command (or when it is given a known command with improper usage).

+The *Controller*, the *Client*, and the *ChunkServers* can all be run on different machines, but this script, for demo purposes, runs them locally on one machine.
+It does this by creating a folder for each *ChunkServer* in another folder called 'serverDirectories'.
+This way, any files stored on the distributed file system are contained within the project directory, albeit spread across folders in chunks or shards.
+After storing file, it can be neat to watch the folders populate, or repair themselves after deletions.

 ## A quick overview

 This project is an assignment taken from a graduate course in distributed systems at CSU.
 I haven't taken the course, but I took its undergraduate prerequisite during my senior year.
 Since I haven't attended the lectures or the recitations, I can't guarantee that my work for this projects meets the unmentioned-in-the-assignment-description-but-tested-in-their-grading requirements.
 This project involves a lot of code with a bunch of interacting parts, so there will be behavior that is unexpected if the right inputs are supplied.